impress-org/support-manual/principles-of-providing-excellent-support/frictionless-support.md

 >
 > 1. Rate the Urgency {1 == not urgent, just need help; 2 == Some urgency from the customer, but I can do it with some help; 3 == Urgency from Customer and I don't know how to resolve this for them at all.}
 > 2. Quick Summary of the Problem {summarize the users problem succinctly}
+> 3. Here are the credentials to a staging site where I have replicated the problem:
-> 3. How Did I Verify the Problem? {Did you replicate it outside the user's site? \(provide steps\); Saw it on the user's site? \(provide steps\), Have additional info like screenshots? \(provide them in the Note\)}
+> 4. How Did I Verify the Problem? {Did you replicate it outside the user's site? \(provide steps\); Saw it on the user's site? \(provide steps\), Have additional info like screenshots? \(provide them in the Note\) THIS SECTION SHOULD BE AS DETAILED AS POSSIBLE}
-> 4. What I think Resolution Looks Like {describe what a Great Rating resolution for this ticket would look like}
+> 5. What I think Resolution Looks Like {describe what a Great Rating resolution for this ticket would look like}
-> 5. What is keeping me from Resolution {describe what is keeping you from getting that Great Rating resolution.
+> 6. What is keeping me from Resolution {describe what is keeping you from getting that Great Rating resolution.
 If it's development, then focus on the product feedback, not escalating this ticket in Support}

 ### Angry Customers